-Pasta sauces are a whole other topic, so I decided to keep it simple and opted for garden peas, bacon lardons, torn mozzarella and all fried off in a pan before been thrown in with the cooked pasta (which takes roughly three minutes depending on thickness, but you can judge fairly easily) and smothering it in parmesan.
+Pasta sauces are a whole other topic, so I decided to keep it simple and opted for garden peas, bacon lardons, torn mozzarella, and all fried off in a pan before being thrown in with the cooked pasta (which takes roughly three minutes depending on thickness, but you can judge fairly easily) and smothering it in parmesan.

 To say I was proud of myself is an understatement; I had visions of tears as I restarted the process for the fiftieth time because the dough wouldn’t come together or it didn’t roll out properly, but I am now a fully converted homemade pasta maker lover.
 It does take time but you should enjoy that.